2: Diploma Course

 Teaching and Learning

 We have always been focused on enhancing teaching and learning and the main elements of the teaching process in our Department are lectures, module Support and Feedback classes, assessed work, examinations and Advice and Feedback hours.
+You will also be expected to undertake your own independent study.
 Through the richness of the curricula and syllabi, you are able to develop a range of skills, capacities and capabilities, which are designed to meet the aims and learning objectives of the courses and modules.
 It is appropriate that different learning objectives are assessed in different ways and this is reflected in a wide variety of types of both formative and summative assessment.

 As a Department we are mindful of the different academic backgrounds of our students.
 We are aware that the UK higher education system may be very different to systems in which you have previously studied.
-With this in mind, we do our best to help familiarize you with the academic culture in the UK, particularly around how learning takes place in lectures and classes, approaches to assessment, expected standards of work, marking and plagiarism.
+With this in mind, we do our best to help familiarize you with the academic culture in the UK, particularly around how learning takes place in lectures and classes, approaches to assessment, expected standards of work, marking and academic conduct.

 These lectures will take many different forms, depending on how the lecturer wants to organise the module.
 It may take the form of a workshop, where the lecturer goes through applications of previous lecture content, perhaps through solving exercises.
 The lecturer may also draw on questions posted within the module's forum and answer these during the lecture.